CNN and Applebee’s face backlash over ‘tone-deaf’ ad during Ukraine coverage

 “It feels so dystopian to watch MSNBC right now and see a giant ‘Ukraine invasion’ graphic while an Applebee’s commercial of a cowboy dancing to Chicken Fried plays next to it,” one tweet reads.

-The Independent has contacted CNN, Applebee’s and MSNBC for comment.
+The Independent has contacted CNN and MSNBC for comment.

 Register for free to continue reading